DanielMSchmidt/WebLineWars/README.md

 WebLineWars
 ============

-We want to build a Hero Line Wars Version, which runs in the browser (responsive would be nice).
-It will be possible to play with others via webrtc.
+We want to build a Hero Line Wars Version, which runs in the browser.
+It should be possible to play with others via webrtc.

 Getting Started
 ----------------

-To be filled
+1. Install the Turbulenz SDK for your platform
+2. Copy ``jslib`` from the SDK into this directory
+3. Run ``make.sh`` to create game files.

 Development
 ------------

-To be filled
+Run ``make_debug.sh`` to create debug files.

 Contributing
 -------------